ualcibar/trancendence/README.md

 Minor module: Game Customization Options.
 In this minor module, the goal is to provide customization options for all available games on the platform.
 Key features and objectives include:
-◦ Offer customization features, such as power-ups, attacks, or different maps, that enhance the gameplay experience.
+* Offer customization features, such as power-ups, attacks, or different maps, that enhance the gameplay experience.
-◦ Allow users to choose a default version of the game with basic features if they prefer a simpler experience.
+* Allow users to choose a default version of the game with basic features if they prefer a simpler experience.
-◦ Ensure that customization options are available and applicable to all games offered on the platform.
+* Ensure that customization options are available and applicable to all games offered on the platform.
-◦ Implement user-friendly settings menus or interfaces for adjusting game pa- rameters.
+* Implement user-friendly settings menus or interfaces for adjusting game parameters.
-◦ Maintain consistency in customization features across all games to provide a unified user experience.
+* Maintain consistency in customization features across all games to provide a unified user experience.

 This module aims to give users the flexibility to tailor their gaming experience across all available games by providing a variety of customization options while also offering a default version for those who prefer a straightforward gameplay